 "Imagination?
 What are you talking about?"

-"I'm talking about them possessing the same power as the Primordial Creators," the entity said, stopping in front of him.
-"After fulfilling certain conditions, their imaginations, their stories, writings, tales, legends… all that pile of paper and ink or digital text… if faith, passion, and collective energy reach a certain threshold, those concepts can cross the barrier of fiction.
+"I mean that you possess the same power as the Primordial Creators," the entity said, stopping in front of him.
+"Once certain conditions are met, your imagination, your stories, writings, tales, legends... all that paper and ink, or digital text... if faith, passion, and collective energy reach a certain threshold, those concepts can cross the barrier of fiction.
 They become real.
 They create different dimensions.
 Different worlds."

-The young man's eyes widened, his mind connecting the dots at breakneck speed.
+The young man's eyes widened as his mind connected the dots at dizzying speed.
 Multiverse theory.
 Parallel universes.
 Tulpas.
 Creation through collective belief.

-"Are you saying that… the fictional stories of my world are real worlds elsewhere?"
+"Are you saying that... the fictional stories from my world are real worlds somewhere else?"

 "Bingo!
-Give the dead a prize," the entity mocked.
+Give the dead man a prize!" the entity mocked.
 "Exactly.
 Like me, for example.
-Let me introduce myself properly.
+Allow me to introduce myself properly.
 I am the concept, the will, and the guardian of one of those universes.
 I am High School DxD."

 The silence that followed was absolute.
-The young man simply stared at the red and black light entity, his mouth slightly open.
+The young man simply stared at the red-and-black entity of light, his mouth slightly open.

-"Like anime?" the young man asked, incredulous.
-"Are you telling me you're a light novel and an anime full of pubescent demons, fallen angels with superiority complexes, and... and boobs?"
+"Like the anime?" the young man asked incredulously.
+"You're telling me you're a light novel and anime full of pubescent devils, fallen angels with superiority complexes, and... and boobs?"

-The entity seemed offended, its light flashing violently.
+The entity seemed offended, and its light flickered violently.

-"Hey, watch your mouth!
+"Hey, watch what you're saying!
 My universe is much more than that.
-There's politics, epic battles, betrayals, celestial dragons... and yes, lots of breasts, but that's culture, kid!
-Anyway, I am the embodiment of that title.
-The guardian of a creation by another of your kind."
+There's politics, epic battles, betrayals, heavenly dragons... and yes, lots of breasts, but that's culture, kid!
+Anyway, I am the personification of that title.
+The guardian of a creation made by another member of your species."

-The young man rubbed his temples, feeling a migraine starting to form.
-This was too ridiculous even for a post-mortem experience.
+The young man rubbed his temples, feeling a headache coming on.
+This was too ridiculous even for a postmortem experience.

-"Okay, fine."
-Let's accept for a moment that fiction creates realities and that you are the manifestation of DxD.
+"Alright, fine.
+Let's assume for a moment that fiction creates realities and that you're the manifestation of DxD.
 The million-dollar question is: What am I doing here?
-I was supposed to be roasting like a marshmallow in hell.
+I was supposed to be roasting like a marshmallow in hell."

 The entity sighed, a static sound in the white void.

-"You see, the thing is, you too played God at some point in your human life.
-You too created a story.
-And, against all statistical odds, you managed to fulfill the requirements.
+"You see, the thing is that you also played God at some point in your life.
+You created a story as well.
+And against all odds, you managed to fulfill the requirements.
 That story of yours, that 'fantasy,' ended up accumulating enough conceptual weight to generate its own world, just like mine."

-The young man felt a lurch in his stomach.
+The young man felt his stomach twist.
 Him?
-Had he created a world?
-He tried to remember what story he had written with such devotion, but the memory seemed slippery, like trying to catch water with his hands.
-However, before he could delve further, the entity continued.
+He had created a world?
+He tried to remember the story he had written with such devotion, but the memory was elusive, like trying to catch water with his hands.
+However, before he could delve deeper, the entity continued.

-"The guardian deity of your creation, the will of your own world, interfered in the judgment of the underworld.
-She expended a stupid amount of energy to get you out of there before you were assimilated.
-And, after a long conversation between guardians, she asked me a personal favor: to reincarnate you in my world."
+"The guardian deity of your creation, the will of your own world, interfered in the underworld's judgment.
+It spent an enormous amount of energy to pull you out before you were assimilated.
+And after a long conversation between guardians, it asked me for a personal favor: to reincarnate you in my world."

-" "Wait, wait," the young man raised his hands, halting the cosmic rambling.
-"If I created that world, and its guardian has the power to pull me out of hell, why the hell doesn't he take me to his world?
-Why does he throw me into yours?"
+"Wait, wait," the young man said, raising his hands and stopping the cosmic rambling.
+"If I created that world and its guardian has the power to pull me out of hell, then why the hell doesn't it take me to its world?
+Why throw me into yours?"

 The entity's light turned a darker, more solemn shade of red.

-"Because that's the First Law of Fictional Realities, kid.
-Creators are forbidden from stepping on their own creations.
-The paradoxes that would arise if the 'Author' were to enter his own work would destroy the fundamental laws of that universe.
-It would collapse in on itself.
+"Because that is the First Law of Fictional Realities, kid.
+Creators are forbidden from setting foot in their own creations.
+The paradoxes that would arise if the 'Author' entered his own work would destroy the fundamental laws of that universe.
+It would collapse upon itself.
 They can't even see you.
 Therefore, your creation asked me to take you in.
-I had an opening in the soul department for reincarnation, so… here you are."
+I happened to have an opening in the reincarnation department, so... here you are."

-The young man crossed his arms, quickly analyzing the situation.
+The young man crossed his arms, rapidly analyzing the situation.
 His mind was racing.
-If they were going to reincarnate him in the world of DxD, he had a massive tactical advantage.
+If they were going to reincarnate him into the world of DxD, he had an enormous tactical advantage.

 "Are you sure about this?
-I possess absolute knowledge of your world.
-I know about the Biblical God, about Sirzechs, about Azazel, about the Khaos Brigade, about Trihexa.
-I know how the narrative arcs end.
+I possess complete knowledge of your world.
+I know the Biblical God, Sirzechs, Azazel, the Chaos Brigade, Trihexa.
+I know how the plots end.
 If you put me there, I can change things.
-I can alter your history."
+I can alter your story."

 The entity smiled, or at least gave the impression of doing so through a curved wave of light.

 "Oh, don't worry about that.
 When you reincarnate, your memory will be conveniently edited.
 You'll forget what happened here and everything directly related to the plot of my world.
-You'll keep your general memories, your personality, your knowledge of math, science, or other anime like that one with the screaming musclemen or the one with the pocket monsters.
+You'll keep your general memories, your personality, your knowledge of mathematics, science, or other anime like that one with the screaming muscular guys or the one with the pocket monsters.
 But not the memories you have of my world.
-For you, DxD will be a blank slate."
+For you, DxD will be a blank page."

-Panic flickered in the young man's eyes.
-Take away his greatest advantage?
-The world of DxD was a hotbed of supernatural beings who killed humans for sport.
+Panic flashed across the young man's eyes.
+Were they really going to take away his greatest advantage?
+The world of DxD was crawling with supernatural beings who killed humans for fun.

 "Hey!
 Wait a minute!" he protested.
-"If you're going to take my information, you'll give me something in return, right?
+"If you're taking my information, you'll give me something in return, right?
 You know, like in those cheap isekai anime.
 A leveling system, an overpowered ability, a special Sacred Gear, or at least infinite magic."

-"I won't give you a damn thing," the entity replied without hesitation, in a sharp and contemptuous tone.
+"I will give you absolutely nothing," the entity replied without hesitation, its tone sharp and dismissive.

 The young man stared at it, dumbfounded.

 "What?!
-But how the hell am I supposed to survive all the crap in your world?
-Rias Gremory, the Fallen Angels, monsters of all sizes!
+Then how the hell am I supposed to survive all the crap in your world?
+Rias Gremory, Fallen Angels, monsters of every size!
 I'm just a human!"

-"I have no fucking idea, and frankly, I don't care," the entity said, shrugging, a surprisingly human gesture for a being of energy.
-"I'm just here to bring you into being."
-It's enough that you're reincarnated in my world and not burning in lava.
-What you do with your new life, whether you live a hundred years or get devoured by a stray dog in the first alley you walk into, is entirely your problem.
+"I have no idea, and frankly, I don't care," the entity said with a shrug, a surprisingly human gesture for a being made of energy.
+"I'm only here to bring you into existence.
+As long as you reincarnate into my world and don't burn in lava, my job is done.
+What you do with your new life, whether you live a hundred years or get eaten by a stray dog in the first alley you find, is your problem."

 The boy clenched his fists.
-Frustration and rage bubbled inside him.
+Frustration and anger boiled within him.
 The entity wasn't joking.
-It was going to throw him onto a battlefield of gods and demons completely defenseless and with no memory of the plot.
+It was going to throw him into a battlefield of gods and demons completely defenseless and without remembering any of the plan.

-"You've got to be kidding me," he muttered, staring at the white ground.
-"Just send me back to Hell.
-That way I don't have to die again as some spoiled demon's plaything...
-Wait a minute."
+"No way..." he muttered, staring at the white floor.
+"Send me back to hell.
+At least then I won't have to die again as some spoiled demon's toy...
+Wait."

-A sudden question crossed his mind, cutting through his anger.
+A sudden question crossed his mind, dispelling his anger.

-"How did I die in the first place in my original world?"
+"How did I die in my original world in the first place?"

-The instant he asked the question and tried to delve into his mind to visualize his last moments on Earth, a sharp, stabbing pain shot through his skull.
-It was as if a red-hot nail were driven into the back of his eyes.
-He fell to his knees, clutching his head with both hands, letting out a muffled groan.
+The moment he asked the question and tried to delve into his mind to visualize his final moments on Earth, a sharp, piercing pain shot through his skull.
+It was as though a red-hot nail had been driven into the back of his eyes.
+He fell to his knees, clutching his head with both hands, and let out a muffled groan.

-"Don't even try it, idiot," the entity warned, its voice resonating with heavy authority.
-"Once dead, souls are forbidden from remembering the exact cause of their death until their spirit is strong enough.
+"Don't even try it, idiot," the entity warned in an authoritative voice.
+"Once dead, souls are forbidden from remembering the exact cause of their death until their spirit becomes strong enough.
 It's another defense mechanism of the universe to prevent souls from being corrupted by the trauma of their transition.
 Let it go."

 The young man took a deep breath, forcing himself to stop thinking about it.
-The pain slowly subsided, leaving him exhausted.
+The pain gradually subsided, leaving him exhausted.

-"Good," the entity said, clapping theatrically, which generated a muffled crack of thunder.
-"Enough talk.
-Celestial bureaucracy doesn't do itself.
+"Good," said the entity, clapping theatrically, producing a dull thunderclap.
+"Enough chatting.
+Celestial bureaucracy doesn't handle itself.
 It's time for your transfer.
 Good luck, kid.
-Try not to die before puberty; it'll be so boring."
+Try not to die before puberty; that would be very boring."

 "Wait... damn it!"